thiagoharry/weaver-interface/README.md

  #endif
 ```

-Notice that both the vertex shader and the fragment shader should be
+Note that both the vertex shader and the fragment shader should be
 stored in the same file.
 The API is responsible to pass correct values
 for the shader and to set correctly the macros `VEREX_SHADER` and
 `FRAGMENT_SHADER` that you should check to discover if the code is run